Polarion/com.polarion.alm.extensions.codereview/README.md

 - `reviewCommentTitle` is the primary comment title used for all comments added via the extension.
 (This configuration is optional.)
 If it is not used, no comment title is displayed.
 - `successfulReviewCommentTitle`  is a comment’s title when the “Review all & advance” command is clicked.
 (This configuration is optional.)
 If it is not used, `reviewCommentTitle` is used instead.
 - `unsuccessfulReviewCommentTitle` is a comment’s title when the “Review all & reopen” command is clicked.
 (This configuration is optional).
 If is not used, `reviewCommentTitle` is used instead.
+- `ignoredRepositories` should contain the names, (separated by spaces), of repositories which should be ignored.
+(This configuration is optional.)

 This is what the Code Review Form Extension looks like: